victor-capriles/Magestic-NN/README.md

 If you want to reproduce the data pipeline from the raw export, run the scripts below in order.

+The commands below show the IC50 track explicitly.
+For the EC50 track, run the same stage sequence from `datasets/postprocessed-CHEMBL379_EC50/` instead of `datasets/postprocessed-CHEMBL379_IC50/`.

 ```powershell
 python datasets/postprocessed-CHEMBL379_IC50/build_classification_dataset.py
 python datasets/postprocessed-CHEMBL379_IC50/build_rdkit_descriptor_dataset.py